5 Ways to Check Your Tennessee EBT Balance

 Track Your EBT Balance and Earn Cashback with Benny

-The Benny app is a free tool that helps you track your EBT balance in real time and earn cash back on eligible purchases at stores such as Target, Walmart, Kroger, and Costco.
-Getting started is simple: just link your EBT card to the app.
-After you make a purchase, scan your receipt with Benny to receive cashback on your SNAP-eligible items.
+Benny is a free app that helps you track your funds in real time and get cash back on eligible purchases at stores like Target, Walmart, Kroger, and Costco.
+It's a useful tool for your EBT balance check in Tennessee; simply link your EBT card to get started.
+After you make a purchase, scan your receipt with Benny to receive cashback on SNAP-eligible items.

 Download Benny to take control of your spending and get more out of your EBT benefits.